 “We did it all in one day.
 That track was already in the ground because Richard Torres and his crew had done that.

 After the locomotive was in, Anna’s husband brought the tow truck and hooked the cable on and towed it “to the front where it belonged”.

-And for the next 5 decades sat old #18 on its narrow gauge tracks, for all who pass to see and admire.
+And for the next 5 decades sat old #18 on its narrow gauge tracks, sometimes looking good and sometimes not so good, for all who passed on Hwy.
+395 to see and admire.

 Acquisition part of story from: The Slim Princess lives again!”Anna Kelley’s story” from THE ALBUM Times & Tales of Inyo-Mono Vol. IV, No.4 pp. 22-23